dperl-dls/rtc6-fastcs/README.md

 then connect vscode to the laser lab workstation with `remote:ssh` and attach to the running container from the `remote:containers` view the first time for a running container you will need to install the relevant extensions, run `pip install -e .[dev]`, and `rtc6-fastcs install-library` or the `install-library.sh` script from the repo when everything is set up, `test_connect()` from `test_bindings.py` should pass

+# notes

+- fastcs doesn't completely work for python 3.12 but fails silently so this project will need to be moved to 3.11